GuitarML/NeuralPi/README.md

 ## Conditioned Models

 Starting with version 1.3, NeuralPi can load tones conditioned on the Gain parameter.
-The three default tones included with NeuralPi are now conditioned models.
-This type of model uses a neural network for the full range of the Gain/Drive parameter, rather than just a snapshot model.
+The three default tones included with NeuralPi are now conditioned models (TS9 pedal, Fender Blues Jr. amp, and Blackstar HT40 amp set to overdrive channel).
+The conditioned model uses a neural network for the full range of the Gain/Drive parameter, rather than just a snapshot model.
 When a conditioned model is loaded, the Gain knob will turn red.

 ## Adding New Models